 Next, make a 5-millimeter incision with a sharp knife 1.5 centimeters proximal to the midpoint between the 6R and 6U approaches [1].
 Using a 5 milliliter syringe needle, penetrate the 3-0 (3-Oh) PDS close to the anterior ulna, moving in a posterior and superior direction, approximately 2 to 3 millimeters from the ulnar edge of the TFCC [2].
 Leave the 3-0 PDS in place and remove the needle [3].

 SCOPE: Talent making a 5 millimeter skin incision at the designated location.
+Operations outside the joint cavity, and the videographer had filmed them.

 SCOPE: Talent using a syringe needle to thread the 3-0 PDS near the anterior ulna.
 TXT: PDS: Polydioxanone Suture